input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 ## Future automation

-1. The `lastKnownBlockVersion` parameter should be investigated to determine whether it is really needed.
+1. The `lastKnownBlockVersion` parameter should be investigated to determine whether it is really needed to be configured, or can be determined from the configuration.

 2. When printing paths to *work dir*, show them as relative to the `iohk-ops` checkout, rather than as absolute paths.